 - Induced Pluripotent Stem Cells are extracted from an adult and multiplied in a lab.

-Embryonic Stem Cells cause political controversy among the medical community, but we take stem cells directly from our patients in their stem cell therapy treatments.
-Using a patient’s stem cells incurs much lower risks of rejection and does not cause allergic reactions since they are coming from their own body.
-There is no associated controversy with adult stem cell treatment.
+Embryonic Stem Cells cause political controversy among the medical community, but we take stem cells from amniotic fluid instead in their stem cell therapy treatments.
+Using stem cells from this source protects the growing embryo more than directly extracting from it.
+There is far less controversy among medical researchers surrounding our amniotic fluid stem cells and is an emerging alternative stem cell source.

 Are Stem Cell Procedures Painful?